MotasemAlfarra/Data_Dependent_Randomized_Smoothing/README.md

 # Data Dependent Randomized Smoothing
 This is the official repo for the work "Data Dependent Randomized Smoothing"

+This work was accepted to the 38th Conference on Uncertainity in AI (UAI 2022)

 Preprint: https://arxiv.org/pdf/2012.04351.pdf

 ![plot](./pull.png)